Cold Opening – Fox and Friends

 - An overall excellent, subtle sketch that was not only a slice-of-life, low-key sketch, but one that also provided strong social commentary & great performances without beating us at the head with what it was going for.
 Easily going to be one of the season’s finest sketches by the end.

 - Boy, I see that Herschel Walker is even dumber than I thought.
-When was the last time a political candidate had these many flubs?
+When was the last time a political candidate had this many flubs?
 I hope he loses soon because God knows I don’t want to see Kenan playing him again.

 - Ah, I see that Marcello is trying to make himself a reliable Update presence so early into his tenure, as this is his second time behind the desk in just five episodes.
 Very impressive.